Hiawatha, Iowa: History

 In 1946, Fay Clark, an entrepreneur of several ventures located in Linn County north of Cedar Rapids, Iowa, had a vision of houses and a highway running through a new city.
 In 1950 Clark and another 45 residents signed a petition seeking to become the 17th incorporated town in Linn County.
-The town would be named after Clark's trailer company.
+The town was named after Clark's trailer company.
 That same year he and Henry Katz of Marion established the Linn County Fire Association to help provide fire protection to rural communities.
 Clark served as mayor of Hiawatha from 1950 to 1958, and again from 1961 to 1963.
 Clark died in 1991 at the age of 84.

 Hiawatha residents celebrated the dedication of their new City Hall on May 17, 2008.

 Hiawatha celebrated its 60th anniversary in May 2010.

 Geography

-Hiawatha's longitude and latitude coordinates in decimal form are 42.044409, -91.681025.

 According to the United States Census Bureau, the city has a total area of 4.23 sqmi, all land.

 The elevation of Hiawatha is 850 ft above sea level.

 Hiawatha's population density is estimated at 1884 people per square mile which is considered low for urban areas.